gutpab18/sparse-representation/README.md

-# sparse-representation
+# Overview
-An application of L1-minimization used to represent sparse neural data.

-This compressive sensing project is used to represent and analyze neuronal data, which is inherently complex.
+This compressive sensing project is used to represent (compress) and analyze neuronal data, which is inherently complex.
 The data is taken from a primate using a Utah array, compact 10x10 matrices of electrical recording spikes that can be surgically implanted in the brain.
 The main problem with neuronal data is its size: with just a few minutes of recording the array collects millions of data points.

-By making certain logical assumptions about the data, we were able to apply l1-minimization techniques using L1 Magic, a library of functions for solving optimization problems like l1-minimization.
+By making certain logical assumptions about the data (namely, that the data itself is sparse), we were able to apply l1-minimization techniques using L1 Magic, a library of functions for solving optimization problems like l1-minimization.
 These techniques allow us to represent, with minimal error, the original data recordings using small sample sizes (less than 20% of the data).